Bez Tebe: Critical reception

 Bez Tebe was met with generally positive reviews from critics.

 On behalf of Slovenian magazine Mladina, Gregor Kocijančič praised the album and remarked that Senidah brought back the epicentre of Balkan music to Ljubljana for the first time following the punk scene of the 1980s.
 Nevertheless, he was critical of the record's occasional embrace of turbo-folk elements, while abandoning the frames of R&B.

 Writing for Muzika.hr, Patrik Horvat called the album the artist's "powerful and interesting introduction to the general public", noting that she "faithfully transformed her heavy emotions into impressive pieces of art that were authentically brought out by her voice".
 Buro 24/7 stated that Senidah "should not be worried about her status on the music scene", dubbing her persona "unique" and noting that her songs "scream with emotions despite occasionally unintelligible lyrics."
 Vanja Ratković of Noizz.rs drew comparisons between Senidah's voice and the voice of British musician FKA Twigs "due to their mysteriousness", claiming that "the Balkans have finally come up with an artist who can compete at an international level".

+Reflecting on Bez Tebe in 2025, Aleksa Simić of Portal Analitika wrote that Senidah's universe "is ruled by shades of blue, by nostalgia, and by elements mostly drawn from American R&B—all wrapped in a vocal steeped in Balkan sound, the very quality that launched her into this strange buffer zone between the alternative, the modern, and the familiar, the local.
+The ten songs on this album are a true journey through Senidah's soul, through her intimate pain, the weight of which she timidly invites us into."